tomicapretto/etc/lessons/lesson_02.md

 ```

 <!-- #region slideshow={"slide_type": "notes"} -->
-We can get results back in the original scale as well!
+Of course we can get results back in the original scale as well.
 That's very powerful!
 What were straight lines in a complicated to understand space, are now exponential-like curves that are much more easy to understand.

 On the other hand, due to scaling issues we can't appreciate the quality of the fit as well as we could.
 This is because some species tend to be shorter or longer than others and we're using a common horizontal axis.

-So let's drop the common axis and zoom in into the region where each species has observations...
+So let's drop the common axes and zoom in into the region where each species has observations...
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->
-## ...
+## Visualize the model in original scale (zoomed version)
 <!-- #endregion -->

 ```python hide_input=true slideshow={"slide_type": "-"}